 The County gave an \$8,008 grant to the City of Emily to upgrade their recycling drop-off area by installing a concrete pad for their recycling bins to sit on in 2007.
 The new drop-off location for recyclables started in April 2008, and allows recyclable materials to be dropped off any time.
 The projected results for this program were 33 tons per year.
-This program is operating at a cost of \$201.49 per ton at a total rate of 79.41 tons for 2013.
+This program is operating at a cost of \$277.92 per ton at a total rate of 57.57 tons for 2014.
 Previously this program showed a decline due to the availability of other drop-off programs, including a permanent drop-off site in Cass County.
-Once a full time site was up and running we saw an increase.
+Once a full time site was up and running we saw an increase, but now it is decreasing.